 2- For others, reconnecting emotionally with their partner through communication and spending more time together could be the answer.

 3- Medications for ED that can be taken orally are also highly effective—and there are a few to choose from depending on your needs.
-Viagra, Cialis, and Levitra (with the generic sildenafil, tadalafil, and vardenafil) can all be part of your return to high sexual performance.
+These medications, either their brand or generic versions, can all be part of your return to high sexual performance.

 4- More invasive treatments like testosterone injections, penis pumps, and implants can also be appropriate for more severe cases.

 Whatever the cause, a healthcare provider will be able to help diagnose and treat your ED.
 Whether it’s one, or a combination of the above-mentioned treatments, help is available.